Sieep-Coding/sieep-coding.github.io/src/pages/posts/houston.md

 ### Diverse and Delicious Food

 Houston’s culinary scene is just as exciting as its attractions.
-The seafood quality compared to my home state of Michigan was my favorite aspect.
+The seafood quality is immensely better compared to my home state of Michigan.

-The city is known for its diverse food options, from authentic Tex-Mex and BBQ to international flavors from all corners of the globe.
+The city is known for its diverse food options, from authentic Tex-Mex, BBQ, and international flavors.

-Whether you're grabbing tacos from a food truck or dining at a top-tier restaurant, Houston's food scene never disappoints.
+Since it is so large, there is gonna be some killer spots to dine at for anyone and everyone.

 ![Houston Seafood](../photo/_houston2.jpg "Houston Seafood")